LGBTQ rights in Bosnia and Herzegovina: Bosnia and Herzegovina

 There is no legal recognition of same-sex couples on a national or subnational level.
 The Constitution of Bosnia and Herzegovina remains silent on gender eligibility for a marriage, and on a subnational scale, both entities, the Federation of Bosnia and Herzegovina and the Republika Srpska, limit marriage to opposite-sex couples, as prescribed by their respective family codes.

 On 19 October 2018, the Federation of Bosnia and Herzegovina (FBiH) adopted a request for the legalisation of civil unions.
 "The said item was on the session agenda and it was adopted in the same form as it was proposed," FBiH Prime Minister Fadil Novalić said.
 The Government will now form a working group to analyse the proposal, which will need to be later adopted by the Parliament.
 The working group was established in January 2020 and was due to start working in April 2020, but the start was postponed due to the COVID-19 pandemic.

-Discrimination protections
+Protections against discrimination

 Article 12 of the Law on Equality of Sexes (Zakon o ravnopravnosti spolova), adopted in early 2003, prohibits discrimination based on gender and sexual orientation.
 Sexual orientation is not explicitly defined, however.

 The labour law of the Federation of Bosnia and Herzegovina (FBiH) also explicitly prohibits discrimination based on sexual orientation, as does Brčko District's labour law.

 The Law Against Discrimination (Zakon o zabrani diskriminacije) was adopted in 2009, prohibiting discrimination based on sex, gender expression and sexual orientation.
 Furthermore, the law forbids harassment and segregation on the basis of sexual orientation.
 Article 2 of the law states as follows:

 In July 2016, the Bosnian Parliament adopted a bill amending anti-discrimination laws to explicitly prohibit discrimination based on sexual orientation, gender identity and sex characteristics.